Google Wifi

 Do you really need your router to have 'features'?
 After all, you'd probably pass on your boiler learning to talk in return for an improved chance of it not going on strike in January.

 I thought the same, until I saw some of the neat things you can do with Google Wifi's app.
-In fact, anyone living with an internet-obsessed family will agree that these tricks are pretty awesome.
-And yes, that's the first time we've used that word in the same sentence as a router.

-For example, if your Netflix show is stuttering because your entire family is watching 4K YouTube videos, you can tell Google Wifi to prioritise your device for a couple of hours.
-Router apps, it seems, are the new telly remotes.
+This is where Google Wifi really beats the competition - the depth of features, and the simple way information is presented is something very special.
+Now everyone can be a network geek – and it’s very addictive.

+I have two tablet-obsessed kids.
+Getting them off the internet is akin to anyone but Arthur pulling a sword from a stone.
+When dinner time comes, it’s literally a matter of prising the tablets from their hands.
+But Google Wifi fixes this through Family Wi-Fi pause, and it’s a godsend for parents.

+Using the app, you can set up scheduled times for certain devices to ‘pause’ and not be able to connect to the internet.
+Or you can manually stop the connection.
+Yes, you'll get your kids coming down and saying ‘Daddy, the internet isn’t working’, but you can just lie and blame it on your ISP.

+Even better, by accessing On.Here - Google Wifi’s device sharing service – your guests can control things like your Hue lights without downloading the app.
+So if you have Hue lights in the spare room and guests want to turn them off remotely, they can.
+Or if they want to ping their photos of their holiday to your TV, not a problem.
+Super-cool.

+And that’s not all.
+You can, rather brilliantly, prioritise traffic to a device, without having to dig around in any kind of router settings.
+Want to prioritise your PS4 for online gaming?
+Just set it up and you’ll get added performance, while other devices can still connect to the web.
+You can change the duration of prioritisation as well.
+And it really works.

-But isn't the main benefit of mesh systems that they avoid congestion by doing clever stuff like automatically switching channels?
+But isn't the main benefit of mesh systems that they avoid congestion by doing clever stuff like auto-switching channels?
 Yes, and Google Wifi will do that most of the time.
 But it’s nice to know that, in extreme cases, you can assert your authority as the lord of Wi-Fi.

-You can go one further too.
-In a menu called ‘Family Wifi’ you can set up a label and use it to group together any of your home's internet-connected devices.
-Time for dinner?
-You can now pause any consoles, Chromecasts or any other device in the group, temporarily freezing their internet.
-Prepare for a fallout if this happens during a particularly tense moment in Sniper Elite 4.

-There are lots of handy little touches too.
-Need to share your Wi-Fi password with a visitor?
-No more fishing around the back of your router for a list of letters – you just share it to their phone with one touch in the app.
+You can maintain your lord status even when you’re away from your house's network too.
+I had some fun with this, pausing the kids’ internet connection from a coffee shop.
+Cruel, but all in the name of testing.
+The Google WiFi app is genuinely brilliant.

 Ah, so you like to run your own home VPN server and generally shift a lot of data between devices?
 We doff our nerd cap to you, but Google Wifi probably won't be for you.